Zebra-Sens

 - 1 Seahorse®

-Since March 2022, the Zebrasens facility has been part of the ZEFIX platform, a technology platform specializing in zebrafish and Xenopus aquatic models, which is integrated into the UAR Biocampus Montpellier.
+Since March 2022, the Zebrasens facility has been part of the ZEFIX platform, a technology platform specializing in zebrafish and Xenopus aquatic models and integrated into the UAR Biocampus Montpellier.
 ZEIX is a multi-site organization comprising four technical facilities for breeding and experimentation in Montpellier.
-Its goal is to provide the spaces, equipment, expertise, and training necessary for hosting and implementing projects related to the aquatic models Danio rerio (zebrafish) and Xenopus laevis (xenopus).
+Its goal is to provide the space, equipment, expertise, and training necessary to host and carry out projects related to the aquatic models Danio rerio (zebrafish) and Xenopus laevis (xenopus).

 EQUIPMENT AVAILABLE ON SET:

-Visual acuity measured by OKR involves the eye movements of fish.
-These movements are triggered by the display of black-and-white stripes at regular intervals with high contrast.
-The size, contrast, and color of the stripes can be adjusted to increase the difficulty and accurately assess the visual acuity of wild or mutant fish.
-It is possible to measure the visual acuity of 4 fish simultaneously.
+Visual acuity measured using OKR involves the eye movements of fish.
+These movements are triggered by the presentation of black-and-white stripes at regular intervals with high contrast.
+The size, contrast, and color of the stripes can be adjusted to increase the difficulty and accurately assess the visual acuity of a wild or mutant fish.
+Visual acuity can be measured in four fish simultaneously.

 – The Zebrabox High Speed® allows for the measurement of auditory acuity in larvae starting at 5 dpf.
-This system features a vibration module and a high-resolution camera (1,000 frames per second).
-This system is thus capable of measuring the curvature of the larva’s body in response to a sound stimulus of a selected frequency and intensity.
-This curvature is characteristic of predator avoidance behavior and provides information on the fish’s hearing acuity.
+This device features a vibration module and a high-resolution camera (1,000 frames/sec).
+The system is thus capable of measuring the curvature of the larva’s body in response to a sound stimulus of a selected frequency and intensity.
+This curvature is characteristic of predator-avoidance behavior and provides information on the fish’s hearing acuity.

 – Zebrabox® devices can measure the locomotor activity of larvae starting at 5 dpf (tracking) as well as their mobility (quantification).
 The VMR (Visual Motor Response) test measures this locomotor activity in response to sudden changes in light intensity, whether isolated or repeated.
-The larvae are video-tracked, making it possible to determine the distance traveled, the larvae’s resting and active phases, and their position in the well.
+The larvae are tracked via video, making it possible to determine the distance traveled, the larvae’s periods of rest and activity, and their position within the well.

 The ASR (Acoustic Startle Response) test is used to determine the hearing acuity of larvae in response to a sound stimulus of a specific frequency and intensity.

-Note: A ZEBRABOX equipped with a 140 fps high-speed camera can capture rapid movements, such as epileptic seizures.
+Note: A ZEBRABOX equipped with a single high-speed camera (140 fps ) can track rapid movements, such as epileptic movements.

 The Seahorse XFe24: enables the measurement of oxygen consumption rate (OCR) in live larvae using a 24-well plate format.
-The OCR is a key indicator of mitochondrial respiration and glycolysis, as well as ATP production rates.
+The OCR is a key indicator of mitochondrial respiration and glycolysis, as well as the rate of ATP production.

-Acknowledgments: The“ZebraSens Phenotyping” platform was primarily funded by the Association SOS Rétinite France, with support from the Caisse d’Epargne.
+Acknowledgments: The“ZebraSens Phenotyping” platform was primarily funded by the SOS Rétinite France Association, with support from the Caisse d’Epargne.